 Every opportunity I’ve had to visit high-end automotive events ends more or less the same way.
 Concours participants climb into sultry prewar feats of coachwork magic, or perhaps, effortlessly fast Italian cars with snarling V-12s.
 They drive off into the open road, bound for a heated garage and a microfiber rubdown.
 It takes me three-quarters of a mile to walk to the dirt parking lot where my beige Camry rental car awaits, with only the rear view mirror reflecting my now-Rosso-Corsa-colored forehead to greet me.

-When the email came through in December of 2016 announcing that the application process was open for the Pebble Beach Concours d’Elegance, this was a clear opportunity to flip the script.
+When the email came through in December 2016 announcing that the application process was open for the Pebble Beach Concours d’Elegance, this was a clear opportunity to flip the script.
 Right?
-Longing to be part of the exclusive club that gets to drive across the picturesque 18th green on a particular Sunday morning in August, and perhaps suffering from a bit of optimistic delusion, I started writing an application for the only classic I owned at the time: a 1961 Chevrolet Greenbrier van.
+Longing to be part of the exclusive club that gets to drive across the picturesque 18th fairway on a particular Sunday morning in August, and perhaps suffering from a bit of optimistic delusion, I started writing an application for the only classic I owned at the time: a 1961 Chevrolet Greenbrier van.

 Admittedly, the inspiration for this foolish stunt came from Concours d’Lemons, an event organized by “Head Gasket” Alan Galbraith.
 Alan started the pseudo-concours event to poke fun at the exclusivity and general best-of-the-best nature of Pebble Beach.
 The gathering features classes with kitschy names, which are more often than not self-deprecating.
 A class featured in the early days of the Concours d’Lemons was “Pebble Beach Rejects.”
 A car could only be entered in this class if the owner could display a rejection letter from Pebble Beach.
 Despite attending many Lemons events, I’d never seen any vehicle actually enter this class.
 If the Greenbrier was the only entry, surely it was guaranteed to win.